separate and equal telephone

 └── def text(the_input):

-└── return f'I got: {the input}'
+└── return f'I got: {the_input}'

 • I add a git commit message in the other terminal